JorelAli/CommandAPI/docssrc/src/setup_shading.md

 The `CommandAPIConfig` class follows a typical builder pattern (without you having to run `.build()` at the end), which lets you easily construct configuration instances.

 However, the `CommandAPIConfig` class is abstract and cannot be used to configure the CommandAPI directly.
 Instead, you must use a subclass of `CommandAPIConfig` that corresponds to the platform you are developing for.
-For example, when developing for Bukkit, you should use the `CommandAPIBukkiConfig` class.
+For example, when developing for Bukkit, you should use the `CommandAPIBukkitConfig` class.

 <!-- TODO: Add tabs and explanations for other platforms -->